 From 2003 to 2007, David Marks was the third-ranking official at the Maryland Department of Transportation.
 He was recognized three times for working to improve opportunities for women and minorities, and worked to restart planning for the Towson Shuttle.

-David Marks is currently a transportation consultant, and he has served as an adjunct instructor in political science at Loyola University of Maryland.
+Since 2012, David Marks has served as an adjunct instructor in political science at Loyola University of Maryland.